mykelalvis/FT/Traveller/WORKING/Mongoose/MGP3812 Adventure 2 - Prison Planet.md

 help him.

-Voller tells the characters he wants to 'keep an eye' on Warden Grice, and the warden is an ex-naval man who only trusts other ex- naval men.
+Voller tells the characters he wants to 'keep an eye' on Warden Grice, and the warden is an ex-naval man who only trusts other ex-naval men.
 Therefore, Voller is going to arrange for the characters to become the warden's friends.
 If the characters are ex-naval officers or ex-Travellers, then this is easy.
 If not, then Voller says they have the right amount of duplicity and rough charm to win Grice over.